i-abdullahirshad/gamepadscheck/src/content/articles/controller-dongle-vs-bluetooth-latency.md

 **Bluetooth** is a shared standard built for many device types at once.
 Your headphones, your phone, your smart home gadgets and your controller all speak it.
 Because it has to serve everything, it is built around scheduled connection intervals.
 Your controller stores its input and sends it when its turn arrives, not the instant you press a button.

 **A 2.4GHz dongle** is a private link.
 The dongle and the controller are paired at the factory and speak a protocol the manufacturer designed for one job.
-There is no general purpose standard to satisfy, no pairing negotiation with unknown devices, and no need to share airtime with your headphones.
+There is no general purpose standard to satisfy, no pairing negotiation with unknown devices, and no need to share airtime with your headphones—a conflict that often causes [Bluetooth audio delay when using a controller](/bluetooth-audio-delay-controller/).

 That difference in purpose is the whole story behind the latency gap.

 ### **Why the dongle is usually faster**

 #### **Shorter and more consistent intervals**

 Bluetooth Low Energy has a minimum connection interval of 7.5ms, and in real use many controllers sit above that.
 Your input waits for the next scheduled slot before it leaves the controller.

 A proprietary dongle can run its own timing, often much tighter, because it only needs to serve one device.
-Some dongles are marketed at 1000Hz, which means a slot every millisecond.
+Some dongles are marketed at 1000Hz, which is considered a [good controller polling rate](/good-controller-polling-rate/) because it means a slot every millisecond.

 #### **Less competition for the airwaves**